Digital Methods to Quantify Sensor Output Uncertainty in Real Time: Evaluation

-\section{Application: Edge detection on uncertain data}
+\subsection{Application: Edge detection on uncertain data}

 Detecting object edges in an image is a common process in imaging systems and is one of the steps necessary for object detection and identification~\cite{shin2001comparison, bansal20212d}.
-To explore the impact of epistemic uncertainty in thermal imaging data (recall Section~\ref{section:discretizationErasesInformation}), the effects on that uncertainty resulting from the handling of the data from the calibration process (recall Section~\ref{section:conversionCalibrationRoutines}), we analyze how it propagates through a common edge detection implementation: the Canny algorithm~\cite{canny1986computational}.
+As one demonstrative application of the impact of epistemic uncertainty in calibration-compensated sensors and the potential usefulness of tracking it in real time, we analyze how the repersentation uncertainty in the thermal data of the MLX90640 (recall Section~\ref{section:discretizationErasesInformation}) propagates through a common edge detection implementation: the Canny algorithm~\cite{canny1986computational}.
+These effects of uncertainty all result from the manner of storage of the calibration data during the calibration process (recall Section~\ref{section:conversionCalibrationRoutines}).

 The top part of Figure~\ref{fig:EdgeDetectionMegaFigure} shows how the application of the Canny detector on the sensor output for an edge detection scene (Figure~\ref{fig:EdgeDetectionMegaFigure}.A) leads to false-positive edges in the output (Figure~\ref{fig:EdgeDetectionMegaFigure}.C).
 The Canny algorithm uses a gradient-based operator and then decides which pixels are edges.
 The false-positive edges occur because of small gradients in the otherwise quiet part of the image (Figure~\ref{fig:EdgeDetectionMegaFigure}.D).